phantasm66/mtarep/README.md

 MTAREP
 ================================
-Collect and report on your mail server reputations, deliverability and rbl statistics.
+A pure ruby webapp to collect and report mail server reputations, deliverability and rbl statistics.

 Requirements
 ------------